DBozhinovski/beerjs.mk/src/content/en/blog/swag-store-pilot.md

 - Birthday Beer Mug - Pay what you want (minimum 800 MKD)

 All funds go for the development and operation of BeerJS!!
 The pilot for the swag store will last until 23.05 (Wednesday) at midnight.
 Quantities are limited, so hurry up!
-For each order above the number we have in stock, please allow us a few days to deliver your order.

 ## Order Instructions